aaronremski/Visuals/Questions.md

 ## This analysis will explore:
 1. What are some common characteristics of 'successful' (completed) vs 'failed' (defaulted & chargedoff) loans?
-2. Are there any surprising characteristics of 'successful' loans?
+2. Are there any surprising characteristics of 'successful' or 'failed' loans?

 3. What are common characteristics of borrowers who have high interest rate, or default, or certain occupation?
 4. Do some of the expected/obvious relationships check out?
     a. higher creditscores correlate with lower interest rates